micmejia/bible-dump/AMPC/Leviticus/Lev 17.md

-And does not bring it to the door of the Tent of Meeting to offer it as an offering to the Lord before the Lord's tabernacle, [guilt for shedding] [^a]blood shall be imputed to that man; he has shed blood and shall be cut off from among his people.
+And does not bring it to the door of the Tent of Meeting to offer it as an offering to the Lord before the Lord's tabernacle, [guilt for shedding] blood shall be imputed to that man; he has shed blood and shall be cut off from among his people.